Degri95/Final_Project/README.md

 ## Dashboard

 * Description of tools
-    * Tableau - we want to use a Tableau to create various graphs and add them to our website
+    * Tableau - we will use Tableau to create various graphs, including an interactive map, and add them to our website
-    * Dash - We want to use Dash to create our website and display our findings and pgraphs
+    * Dash - we will use Dash to create our website and display our findings of the health measures we analyzed in different counties
 * Interactive elelments
-    * Interactive map where you can look at all the counties in the country we have data from
+    * Interactive map where the user can look at all the counties we have data from that will show information about the health measures we analyzed
-    * Pull down menu of the counties that will show the health measures of the area
+    * Pull down menu of the counties that will display the health measures of the area